tagspaces/documentation/docs/dev/external-config.md

 ## Introduction

 This document will describe how to deploy TagSpaces Pro and Enterprise with predefined configuration such as custom logo and color, tag library or locations.
+The settings discussed here should be saved in a file called **extconfig.js**, placed in the folder where the application is hosted.

 ## Configuring a custom logo